 The Atlantic mackerel two dorsal fins have spines while the Pacific chub mackerel front dorsal is spiny and the second one having soft rays.

-Atlantic mackerel and Pacific chub mackerel have one anal fin each with soft rays and no spines.
+- Both have one anal fin each with soft rays and no spines.

-Pacific chub mackerel and Atlantic mackerel have sharp teeth inside their mouth on the lower and upper jaws.
+Both mackerel have sharp teeth inside their mouth on the lower and upper jaws.

-Pacific chub Mackerel and Atlantic mackerel have a long, narrow body which tapers towards the tail.
+- Both mackerel have a long, narrow body which tapers towards the tail.

 Pacific Chub Mackerel